mubanjs/muban/STATUS.md

 + Clear all (element) bindings when unmounting a component

 **Todo**
-- Figure out how (lifecycle) hooks can be shared between Muban and future Vue integration in projects
+- Figure out if/how (lifecycle) hooks can be shared between Muban and future Vue integration in projects

 ## Templates